Pattern-Projector/pattern-projector/.github/CONTRIBUTING.md

 # Contribution guidelines

 We're thrilled that you'd like to contribute.
-Your help is essential for making it better.
+Your help is essential for making Pattern Projector better.

 ## Setup up a local development environment